phonedotcom/API-SDK-objc/docs/SWGDevicesApi.md

         completionHandler: (void (^)(SWGDeviceFull* output, NSError* error)) handler;
 ```

+Register a generic VoIP device.

-Register a generic VoIP device
+Register a generic VoIP device.
+See Devices for more detail.

 ### Example
 ```objc